MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepRunTaskSequence.md

 ### -TaskSequenceName

-Specify the name of the task sequence to target.
+Specify the name of the task sequence to target for changes.

 ```yaml
 Type: String